Skip to content

 FIFA World Cup™ is the biggest spectator event on the planet—bigger than football’s “Big Game” and the Olympics.
 The 2026 tournament will be the largest in history.
 For the first time ever, it's being hosted across multiple countries, and the format has expanded from 32 teams to 48.
 This means FIFA World Cup 26™ will bring millions of fans together across Canada, Mexico, and the United States for an unforgettable celebration of soccer.

 Atlanta will host eight matches—including a semifinal—plus a FIFA Fan Festival™.
 That means sustained foot traffic downtown and across nearby districts.
-Download the Business Toolkit to make sure your business is ready for all of the opportunities you’ll find hosting fans from across the globe.
+Get connected to valuable resources to make sure your business is ready by filling out our Business Assessment form.

 The FIFA Clean Zone